Dynamoid/dynamoid/README.md

 is very different indeed from relational databases.
 It sacrifices anything beyond the simplest relational queries and transactional support to provide a fast, cost-efficient, and highly durable storage solution.
-If your database requires complicated relational queries and transaction support, then this modest Gem cannot provide them for you, and neither can DynamoDB.
+If your database requires complicated relational queries then this modest Gem cannot provide them for you and neither can DynamoDB.
 In those cases you would do better to look elsewhere for your database needs.